 Sasha Opeiko, “Education Patchwork”, hand made book marks made from unwanted paper collected from students and academic institutions, will be given away at several MayWorks venues, Artcite Inc., Common Ground, Windsor Workers’ Action Centre, Ten Thousand Villages and Art Speak.

 Pelissier storefront window text works on view through May on 328 and 400 block Pelissier

 Dong-Kyoon Nam and Paul Breshuk , “Resonation II”, on 400 block Pelissier, reception 8 May 7-10PM

-MAYWORKS WINDSOR 2010 Facebook Group page: You can keep up with last minute Mayworks news, see pictures and discuss activities HERE or search in Facebook for “MAYWORKS WINDSOR 2010“
+MAYWORKS WINDSOR 2010 Facebook Group page: Click here to keep up with last minute MayWorks news, see photos, and discuss activities or search in Facebook for “MAYWORKS WINDSOR 2010“

 MayWorks is brought to you by the following participants & supporters:

 University of Windsor Labour Studies Programme

 WWAC (Windsor Workers Action Centre)

 Windsor Peace Coalition